fdac18/news/README.md

 # Class on Oct 31
 # Class on Oct 29
 # Class on Oct 26
+   - Guest lecture: Doina Caragea Use of Twitter for disaster management
+   - Will take attendance

 # Class on Oct 24
+   - Finished data analysis presentation
 # Class on Oct 22
    - Data analysis lecture